A Word from the Author

 What’s your favorite part of her story?

-A favorite discovery has to do with Bryn Mawr: M. Cary Thomas’s letter telling Eva to evacuate her premises, that she was suspended for a year.
+A favorite discovery has to do with Bryn Mawr: M. Carey Thomas’s letter telling Eva to evacuate her premises, that she was suspended for a year.
 She did something strictly forbidden in her dormitory space, but there’s a mystery: the letter doesn’t tell exactly what the forbidden thing was.

 Looking at the different versions of her book manuscript, I also discovered how self-effacing she was, not as a psychological stance but as a technique of living.
 She was producing a variety of masks—other personas she could be in this world she was so uncomfortable in.